hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 * coverage reporting
 * general configuration of karma (e.g. which reporter is used)

-With the right setup test results can be given really fast (less than a second), so seamingly instant for humans.
+With the right setup, test results can be given really fast (less than a second), so seamingly instant for humans.
-In this scenario karma can be classified as liveness level 4 since it gives live updates.
+In this scenario karma can be classified as liveness level 4 in regard to Tanimoto, since it gives live updates.

 *S. L. Tanimoto A perspective on the evolution of live programming Proceedings of the 1st International Workshop on Live Programming, LIVE 2013, 2013, 31-34*